 How long will it take for my application to be processed?

-The amount of time it will take for your application to be processed will depend on where you’re applying from (i.e. inside Canada or outside Canada).
-If you’re applying from outside Canada, the country from which you are applying will also have an effect on the processing time.
+The visitor visa application processing time differs depending on where you’re applying from (i.e. inside Canada or outside Canada).
+If you apply for a visitor visa from outside Canada, the country from which you are applying will also have an effect on the processing time.
 You can calculate the processing time for your application using the Government of Canada’s application processing tool.
+Check visitor visa application processing time: